This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is type 1 diabetes diagnosed?

-- A fasting plasma glucose test is when your child's blood sugar level is tested after he or she has fasted for 8 hours.
-Fasted means he or she has not eaten anything or had anything to drink except water.
+- A fasting plasma glucose test checks your child's blood sugar level after he or she has fasted for 8 hours.
+Fasting means he or she has not eaten anything or had anything to drink except water.

 - A 2-hour plasma glucose test starts with a blood sugar level check after your child has not eaten for 8 hours.
+Your child should only have sips of water during the 8 hours.
 Your child is then given a glucose drink.
 Your child's blood sugar level is checked after 2 hours.

 - A random glucose test may be done any time of day, no matter how long it has been since your child ate.